Charanreddy1611/EV_marketsegment_analysis/README.md

 # EV_marketsegment_analysis
 Market segmentation plays a pivotal role in advancing the adoption of emerging transportation technologies, particularly electric vehicles (EVs), in developing markets.
+The widespread adoption of EVs is anticipated to experience remarkable growth in the near future due to their appeal as low-emission and cost-effective vehicles.
+Consequently, this trend has sparked significant interest in academic research.
+The primary objective of this study is to investigate and pinpoint unique groups of potential EV buyers through an integrated research framework that incorporates psychographic, behavioral, and socio-economic characteristics, focusing on the interplay of perceived benefits, attitudes, and intentions.